 Different Types of Fees

-a.
-Program: Fees are assessed as a flat rate amount; there may be a full-time and/or part-time rate.
+- Academic Fees - Programs: Fees are assessed as a flat rate amount; there may be a full-time and/or part-time rate.
 The Tuition Tables show these fees per session (normally two per academic year).

-2. Minimum Charge: A minimum charge of $242.00 will be charged to students who cancel their registration in the Fall-Winter session on or after the published date for the first day of classes in accordance with the Refund Schedule applicable to the student's program.
+- Minimum Charge: A minimum charge of $249.00 will be charged to students who cancel their registration in the Fall-Winter session on or after the published date for the first day of classes in accordance with the Refund Schedule applicable to the student's program.

-3. Incidental: Compulsory fees for campus and student services (societies).
+- Incidental: Compulsory fees for campus and student services (societies).

-5. Ancillary: Fees relating to enrolment in a specific course or program or for individual circumstances.
+- Ancillary: Fees relating to enrolment in a specific course or program or for individual circumstances.

-International Students - New for 2013-14
+International Students - New from 2013-2014

 The provincial government has announced that in 2013-2014 it will be reducing its operating grants to each Ontario university by an amount equal to $750 for each entering international student (excluding doctoral stream students) plus another $75 per international student (excluding doctoral stream students).
 These amounts are called International Student Recovery deductions.
 TST member colleges will be charging its international students (except doctoral students) higher tuition fees to offset these deductions.
-The TST regrets the additional financial burden this change imposes on our international students.
+TST regrets the additional financial burden this change imposes on our international students.
 These fees have been included in the tuition amounts found in the Tuition Tables.

 Fees Invoice and Payment

-1. Fall semester (September to December)
+- Fall semester (September to December)

-2. Winter semester (January to April)
+- Winter semester (January to April)

-3. Summer semester (May to August)
+- Summer semester (May to August)

 However, student fees are invoiced for two sessions, namely: